effectfully-ou/sketches/unordered-effects/README.md

 ```

 - `Find` calls `Unify` for each element of the list
-- `Unify` collects arguments in a deeply nested tuple and once heads match, calls `UnifyArgs`
+- `Unify` collects arguments in a deeply nested tuple and once the heads match, calls `UnifyArgs`
 - `UnifyArgs` turns collected arguments into constraints

 The definition of `send` with better type inference is this then: